GVR Report cover Trade Credit Insurance Market Size, Share & Trend Report

 Coverage Insights

-The whole turnover coverage segment dominated the industry in 2022 and accounted for the largest share of more than 62.0% of the overall revenue.
-The whole turnover policy coverage provides cover against the risk of non-payment.
-Usually, businesses purchase the whole turnover policy to support their credit control management and get coverage against their total debtor book.
-Furthermore, the high share of this segment can be credited to the whole turnover coverage being less expensive and safeguarding insurers from the initial high-probability credit losses.
-Moreover, the insured can significantly reduce coverage costs by raising the deductible, depending on its risk retention capabilities.
+The whole turnover coverage segment dominated the industry in 2022 and accounted for the largest share of more than 62.0% of overall revenue.
+Whole turnover policy coverage provides cover against the risk of non-payment.
+Usually, businesses purchase a whole turnover policy to support their credit control management and get coverage against their total debtor book.
+Furthermore, a high share of this segment can be credited to whole turnover coverage being less expensive and safeguarding insurers from initial high-probability credit losses.
+Moreover, the insured can significantly reduce coverage costs by raising deductibles, depending on its risk retention capabilities.

 The single buyer coverage segment, on the other hand, is anticipated to register a significant growth rate over the forecast period.
-The growth of this segment can be attributed to the credit limit offered that enables underwriters to cover all financial transactions with the customer.
+The growth of this segment can be attributed to the credit limit offered that enables underwriters to cover all financial transactions with customers.
 This policy provides highly tailored protection against a single buyer failing to pay for goods or services provided.
-The companies involved in dealing with new customers commonly opt for single-buyer insurance to avoid a customer’s payment issues.
+Companies involved in dealing with new customers commonly opt for single-buyer insurance to avoid a customer’s payment issues.

 Application Insights

-The international application segment dominated the market in 2022 and accounted for the maximum share of over 66.0% of the overall revenue.
-This growth of the segment is attributed to the advantages, such as significantly reducing the payment risks associated with performing business at an international level by providing the exporter a conditional assurance of making the payment if the foreign buyer is not able to pay.
-Furthermore, the rising launch of trade credit insurance policies for the exporter is further anticipated to drive the segment’s growth.
-For instance, in July 2022, the Export Credit Guarantee Corporation of India (ECGC), introduced a scheme of insuring 90% of the credit risk in export finance for small exporters.
+The international application segment dominated the market in 2022 and accounted for a maximum share of over 66.0% of overall revenue.
+This growth of the segment is attributed to advantages, such as significantly reducing payment risks associated with performing business at the international level by providing exporter conditional assurance of making payment if foreign buyer is not able to pay.
+Furthermore, the rising launch of trade credit insurance policies for exporters is further anticipated to drive the segment’s growth.
+For instance, in July 2022, the Export Credit Guarantee Corporation of India (ECGC) introduced a scheme of insuring 90% of credit risk in export finance for small exporters.

 End-use Insights

-The food & beverage was the single individual segment that dominated the market in 2022 accounting for the largest share of over 19.0% of the overall revenue.
-The segment growth can be attributed to the increasing demand for trade credit insurance across the food & beverage industry.
-The low margins, changing consumer expectations such as high-quality ingredients, and volatile agricultural commodity pricing have created a need for protection of cash flows driving trade credit insurances across the food & beverage industry.
+Food & beverage was the single individual segment that dominated the market in 2022, accounting for the largest share of over 19.0% of the overall revenue.
+Segment growth can be attributed to increasing demand for trade credit insurance across the food & beverage industry.
+Low margins, changing consumer expectations such as high-quality ingredients, and volatile agricultural commodity pricing have created a need for protection of cash flows driving trade credit insurances across the food & beverage industry.
 Furthermore, trade credit insurance allows food & beverage companies to mitigate credit risk and enhance competitiveness by offering extended payment terms, thereby driving the segment’s growth.

 Global Trade Credit Insurance market share and size, 2022